ehlee9317/NaviHealth/README.md

 # GETTING STARTED
 - git clone https://github.com/FSA-CS-Taurus/NaviHealth.git
 - npm install (installs all project dependencies)
-- cd ios pod install (installs CocoaPods in order to download map functionality)
+- cd ios pod install (installs CocoaPods in  to download map functionality)
 - Entry point is at the root of the directory in App.js with a React Native setup
 - App.js also houses the primary screen navigation for the app
 - /screens holds all the individual screens for the app
-- /api holds all methods and calculations for app including Firebase methods, calorie calculating functions, health stats calculations
+- /api holds all methods and calculations for app including Firebase methods, calorie calculating functions,  stats calculations
 - /assets hold all logos, pictures, static assets rendered on app